 Ever wondered why Dubai is the destination for the world’s top conglomerates?
 According to CBRE, more than half of the biggest global conglomerates operating offices are present in this dynamic city.
 In a very short period of time, it has established its image and reputation as a vibrant and diverse destination offering quality hospitality, first-class infrastructure, and range of attractions[i].

 Over the last couple of decades, the growth in financial and business services, trade logistics and tourism activity has played an important role in fuelling Dubai’s emergence as a global hub, showed by Knight and Frank in their Hub Report 2015.
-The Emirate is among the easiest to establish business globally.
-IMF suggest that UAE’s economy will outperform UK, Germany, US, Singapore and Hong Kong over 2015-2020[ii].
+The Emirate is among the easiest to set up a business globally.
+IMF suggests that UAE’s economy will outperform UK, Germany, the US, Singapore, and Hong Kong over 2015-2020[ii].

 Dubai- The Business Hub of the world

 Dubai in the last few years has excelled as a destination for meetings, conferences and exhibitions, and sporting events.
 The city has witnessed a plethora of sports personalities flocking the cities sports infrastructure for international standard sports events.
 The hospitality infrastructure which includes transportations, hotels, restaurants, and other facilities are rapidly expanding along with quality service standard for the visitors.

 One of the key factors is Dubai’s strategic location between the Far East and Europe; it becomes the economic center for Asia, Africa, Europe, and Russia.

 Supporting Local Business

 Dubai offers business opportunities to enterprises of all sizes, in other words, it has a hospitable business climate.
 The city has recently become home to aspiring multinational companies and entrepreneurial activity.
 The service sector contributes considerably to Dubai’s GDP and is the fastest growing industry.